garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Annealing.md

 ### Low temperature
 - little random movements

-> annealing process would start by keeping metal above its recrystallisation temperature for while before letting it cool down
+> annealing process would start by keeping metal above its recrystallisation [[temperature T]] for while before letting it cool down

 > same idea for [[Local Search]] where we want to get out of local maximum/minimum